 Between 2007-2011, together with Eduina Vaz, I edited the booklets Cadernos Consciência e Resistência Negra/Notebooks Consciousness and Black Resistance.
 In 2014 my book Na Pó di Spéra.
 Percursos nos Bairros da Estrada Militar, Santa Filomena e Encosta Nascente/ In the Dust of Waiting.
 Paths in the neighborhoods of Estrada Militar, Santa Filomena and Encosta Nascente, was published by Fundação Calouste Gulbenkian.

-Along with filmmaker Filipa César, I co-authored the short film Navigating the Pilot School (2016).
+Along with filmmaker Filipa César, I co-authored the short film Navigating the Pilot School (2016), and Mangrove School (2022).

 History of the Liberation Struggles ans Social Movements